-The idea for SQLOS (which was first implemented in SQL Server 2005) was to take all of these things developed by different internal SQL Server development teams to provide performance improvements on Windows and put them in a single place with a single team that will continue to optimize these low-level functions.
-This then leaves the other teams to concentrate on challenges more specific to their own domain within SQL Server.
+The idea for SQLOS was to consolidate all these efforts of the different internal SQL Server development teams to provide performance improvements on Windows, putting them in a single place with a single team that can continue to optimize these low-level functions.
+This enables the other teams to concentrate on challenges more specific to their own domain within SQL Server.